 Students are provided with a wide variety of information technology at the Presque Isle Campus.
-The Department of Information Services manages five computer labs on campus and one at the Houlton Center.
-Computers are readily accessible because of the low student to computer ratio and convenient open lab hours.
+The Department of Information Services manages three computer labs on campus and two at the Houlton Center.
+Computers are readily accessible at both locations and have convenient open lab hours.

 Students use computers for writing, communicating, and research.
-URSUS the library's computerized catalogue common to all campuses of the University of Maine System - and the Internet provide access to books, periodicals, and information resources from around the world.
-Stuelectronic mail communicating with faculty, other students, friends, and family.
-Standard software applications like MS Office and Internet communication tools are installed on lab computers.
-Off-campus Internet access is provided for students who own a computer and modem.
-Residential students also have direct Internet access through the ResNet program.
+URSUS - the library's computerized catalogue, common to all campuses of the University of Maine System - and the Internet provide access to books, periodicals, and information resources from around the world.
+Students use email for communicating with faculty, other students, friends, and family.
+Standardized software applications are installed on lab computers.
+Wireless internet access is provided throughtout the campus.

 The University is dedicated to keeping computer resources current and students informed about using them.
 Information Services is committed to Green Campus initiatives and has instituted a printing reduction program to save paper.
 Each semester students will receive a predefined printing allotment.
-Charges may apply for excessive printing.
+Charges apply after quota has been reached.
 Details are available by contacting the IS Office.